 Self-reflection is an audit of what, when, and how a leader thinks about and does things.
 Whatever method of self-reflection a leader chooses, a “one-shot” action will not sustain greater awareness.
-As an example, keep a journal of the reasons you make a decision and compare that to actual results – this will help you develop awareness of reasoning skills.
+As an example, keep a journal of the reasons you make a decision and compare that to actual results – this will help you develop an awareness of reasoning skills.

 Also, remember that what is a strength now may be a weakness later.
 Being fairly controlling as a manager can be good; being controlling as an executive is usually bad.
-It leads to lack of awareness.
+It leads to a lack of awareness.
 Self-assessment is a life-long process for an exceptional leader.

 Try These Tests to Determine Personal Strengths and Weaknesses: